 Recently while shopping for some decorating inspiration, I spotted some beautiful, brightly colored grouped vases.
-I fell in love and set out to recreate this look for myself.
+I fell in love and set out to recreate this look for myself in the form of DIY glass centerpieces.

 I headed to my favorite antique store, where I found three interesting clear glass bottles at a great price, and then headed home to start my project.
 Then I decided that I wanted to create two different vase groupings with two totally different looks and shapes.
 So I searched the house for some glass jars that I had on hand—those turned out to be a pasta sauce jar, pickle jar and a couple of other interestingly shaped jars.